 I found the perfect program for me.
 CRC’s Radio, TV, Film Production is 100% something I’ve always wanted to do—I just didn’t always know it existed.
 It has literally changed my life.
 I get to learn in the classroom and at my job on campus, exactly what I need to know in order to obtain a job in my desired field.
 And I am learning those skills at industry standard.
 And that’s one of my favorite things about CRC.
 We have such a broad range of majors and degree programs available to students here.
 There is really something for everyone.

 If you have the desire and dedication to make your dreams come true and to secure your future, the right opportunities will open up to you.

 Maintaining my happiness has been the main motivation for pursuing my goals.
 I want to feel fulfilled in my career and know that I am successful in something I am passionate about.
 I truly believe education is the way to success and that helps me stay motivated each and every day.

 I am also driven by the desire to put myself in a position where I can make a difference.
 I want to bring awareness to people’s opportunities, especially in the arts.
 I want to make opportunities in the arts available on a broader spectrum, because it was something that was not available to me in my previous education.

 I struggled a lot in my past, and I want to be able to make a difference for others in the futures.

 Susana Barraza has a plan.
-She has specifics and a timeline and is oozing with confidence that it will happen.
+She has specifics and a timeline and she radiates full confidence that it will happen.
 She wants to gain experience in Washington D.C. (where she interned with the Congressional Hispanic Leadership Institute), reach the PhD level, return back home and run for public office.

 Susana’s plan is especially remarkable because when she graduated from high school (barely), she had no plan at all.
 She’s the eldest in an income insecure immigrant family, and her parents expected her to work after high school.
 She entertained the idea of community college only because her best friend was going, so she enrolled at SCC.